oszuidwest/zwfm-liquidsoap/README.md

 - **install.sh**: Facilitates the installation of Liquidsoap 2.2.2 with fdkaac support and configures it as an auto-start service.

 ## Configurations:
-- **radio.liq**: A ready-to-use Liquidsoap configuration, incorporating StereoTool as MicroMPX encoder (disabled by default).
+- **radio.liq**: Production ready Liquidsoap configuration, incorporating StereoTool as MicroMPX encoder (disabled by default).
 - **liquidsoap.service**: A systemd service file for managing Liquidsoap.

 ## Compatibility: